sunquan8094/album-art-getter/README.md

 ## Features in Progress
 - ability to pass multiple songs as parameters
 - support for other websites (may require API credentials)
+- image manipulation (scaling, cropping, output to other formats)

 ## Contributing
 Feel free to submit a pull request if you think you can make this better!